darkforest-eth/darkforest-v0.3/README.md

 ## Project Structure

-The Dark Forest repository is composed of three main components"
+The Dark Forest repository is composed of three main components

 1. `/client` contains the game's user interface
 2. `/eth` contains the game's smart contract code